openaire/iis/iis-common/README.markdown

-Module holding all common classes for KDM modules.
-In contrast to `icm-iis-core`, this module contains openAIRE+ specific utilities and constants.
+Module holding all common classes for IIS modules.
+In contrast to `iis-core`, this module contains not generic, but OpenAIRE-specific utilities and constants.